 Audrey Hash Ham grew up in Whitetop, Virginia where she first learned to make dulcimers, then fiddles, from Albert Hash, her father.
 Audrey followed her father around from the time she was about three years old watching the way he worked.
 She made her first dulcimer in 1966 or 1967, and continued making them for years beside her father as he worked on fiddles.Eventually, with the guidance of her father, she decided to try making a fiddle.
 When the instrument was finished, she was sure it wouldn’t play, but her father pulled the bow across the strings, and it did play.
 She gave that fiddle to her father for his birthday, and he said he would rather have that instrument than a new Cadillac.Since then, Audrey has continued making fiddles, and she has made more than 1,000 dulcimers and some other string instruments.
 She has worked with Archie Elmer Powers, who also apprenticed under Albert Hash, and has helped a number of people get started making instruments, including Archie’s son Carl and WTMB member, Jackson Cunningham.
 Audrey has made fiddles that have sold for as much as $13,000, and she was once featured on Country Music Television, but she has also been very generous with her craft helping musicians in need get their hands on an instrument.
 Audrey enjoys singing folk songs around the house, and she and her daughter harmonize well with each other.
 With her shop right beside her house, she spends at least a little bit of each day working on making instruments.
 She particularly enjoys carving figures in the peghead of her fiddles.
 Audrey has lived in Ashe County, NC for about 15 years.
 She welcomes visitors interested in her fiddles, and she tells great stories with a wonderful sense of humor.

-Jackson Cunningham builds fiddles and guitars, lives in Rugby, VA.
+Jackson Cunningham builds fiddles, archtop guitars and banjos.
 Jackson grew up around music and woodworking; his step-father was a carpenter, and Jackson started doing woodwork at a young age.
-After moving to Virginia, he apprenticed under Audrey Hash Ham in the Whitetop fiddle making tradition.
-His fiddles have been displayed at many festivals in the region; his fiddles have been played all the way from Whitetop to California to UK and Australia.
-You can visit his website HERE.
+After moving to Virginia, he got his start apprenticing under Audrey Hash Ham in the Whitetop fiddle making tradition, and then learning guitar building from Wayne Henderson and Don Wilson.
+His fiddles and guitars have been played all the way from Whitetop to California to UK and Australia.
+You can visit his website HERE., and visit him at his shop in Rugby, Va.
+540-239-6906.

 Buddy Blevins - Buddy lives at Seven Mile Ford.
 He is a maker of several different musical instruments: mandolins, fiddles, banjos and guitars.
 He also does repair work.
 He calls his business Deer Valley Musical Instruments; his shop is at his home.
 Both Del and Ronnie McCoury have played his instruments at the Paramount Theater.
 Mike Goodman owns one of Buddy's banjos.
 Buddy says he builds to order, and he usually has some instruments to sell as well.
 You can contact him at (276) 646-4264, or you can visit Buddy's website.